OLYMPUS MYTHICAL TRAIL > ATHLETES MANUAL 2023

 - Race number, each participant wearing on (provided by the organization)

 Organization will check all the items of the obligatory equipment for each athlete during the race.
-For every missing item there will be a penalty of one (1) hour.
+For every missing item there will be a penalty of ten (10) minutes.
 Missing "mark-card" will arise penalty of three (3) hours!

 8. Recommended Equipment